Monday, April 1, 2024

 Yes, sir."

-Over the years I have explained that my lack of belief does not subtract from my spirituality, for I had visited the most holy sites on Earth to expiate the sins of my deceased baby brother and in 2008 I was proud to hear President Obama mention non-believers in his inaugural speech.
+Over the years I have explained that my lack of belief does not subtract from my spirituality.
+In 1995 I had visited the most holy sites on Earth to expiate the sins of my deceased baby brother and in 2008 I was proud hearing President Obama mention non-believers in his inaugural speech.

 Our numbers within the USA have grown to 20 million strong since 1971 and we are getting stronger, despite America having imprinted IN GOD WE TRUST on its money.